Cul-de-sac (1966 film): Plot

-Gruff American gangster Dickey pushes his broken-down car along a causeway through rising seawater while his eccentric companion Albie lies inside, bleeding from a gunshot wound after a botched robbery.
-Cut off by the unexpected rising tide, they are on the only road to the remote tidal island of Lindisfarne in Northumberland, where, in a dark castle on a hilltop, a deeply neurotic and effeminate middle-aged Englishman named George lives with his French second wife, the young and promiscuous Teresa.
+Gruff American gangster Dickey pushes a broken-down stolen car along a causeway through rising seawater while his increasingly weak accomplice Albie lies inside, bleeding from a gunshot wound after a botched robbery.
+Cut off by the unexpected rising tide, they are on the only road to the remote tidal island of Lindisfarne in Northumberland, where, in a dark castle on a hilltop, an eccentric middle-aged Englishman named George lives with his second wife, the young Frenchwoman Teresa.
 Dickey breaks into the castle and telephones his underworld boss, Katelbach, to send someone to collect him and Albie.
 He then disconnects the phone lines and proceeds to hold the couple hostage while awaiting the arrival of Katelbach the next day.

 When Albie dies from his injuries, Dickey forces Teresa and George to dig his grave.
 They then hold a wake, with Dickey and George getting drunk together on the beach while Teresa swims nude in the ocean.
 The next morning, a car approaches the castle, but instead of Katelbach, it turns out to be a bunch of George's obnoxious friends who have shown up unannounced.
 Dickey poses as a servant while Teresa flirts with one of the guests, Cecil.
 As they all sit down to dinner, the young son of one of the guests finds Cecil's shotgun and starts waving it at the crowd of people, frightening them all.
 He then fires it, blowing out a stained-glass window in the castle.
 The gun is wrestled away from the child and placed inside a hallway.
 George has had enough and demands they all leave, which they do, but Cecil forgets and leaves his unloaded shotgun behind.